-- B.1.
-Indicate all factors used to prioritize schools for service (select all that apply) [Section 2102(b)(2)(C)]: - Schools that are identified for Comprehensive Support and Improvement (CSI) under Title I, Part A of the ESEA;
+B.1.
+Indicate all factors used to prioritize schools for service (select all that apply) [Section 2102(b)(2)(C)] (At least one factor must be selected from the list or a validation error will be triggered):

-- Schools that are implementing Targeted Support and Improvement (TSI) plans under Title I, Part A of the ESEA; and - Schools that have the highest numbers of low-income students.
+- Schools that are identified for Comprehensive Support and Improvement (CSI) under Title I, Part A of the ESEA; - Schools that are implementing Targeted Support and Improvement (TSI) plans under Title I, Part A of the ESEA; and - Schools that have the highest numbers of low-income students.